mamarjan/gff3-pltools/README.md

 Before exiting the utility prints the number of records or features it parsed.

+To use GTF files for benchmarking, uset the --gtf-input option or use the "gtf-benchmark" command instead.
+There is no support for joining records into features for now, so that the -f, -c and -l options cannot be used for now.
+There is also no support for validation of GTF data.

 ### Counting features

-The gff3-ffetch utility keeps only a small part of records in memory while combining them into features.
+The gff3-benchmark utility keeps only a small part of records in memory while combining them into features.
 To check if the cache size is correct, the "gff3-count-features" utility can be used to get the correct number of features in a file.
 It gets all the IDs into